Grey living room ideas | Ideal Home

 Want more colour inspiration?
 READ: Living room colour schemes brimming with character

 Think about the patterns and accent shades that you might want to bring into your grey living room.
 If you have grey painted walls, consider pattern on flooring, curtains and upholstery.
-If you favour plain upholstery and flooring, consider using a grey patterned living room wallpaper.
-In a modern scheme, this might be stripes or geometrics in gradations of grey or black; in a country-style living room the pattern possibilities are limitless – if the tonal mix is right it’s possible to use florals, stripes and polka dots in the same scheme.
+If you favour plain upholstery and flooring, consider using a grey-patterned living room wallpaper.
+In a modern scheme, this might be stripes or geometrics in gradations of grey or black. in a country-style living room the pattern possibilities are limitless – if the tonal mix is right, it’s possible to use florals, stripes and polka dots all in the same scheme.

 Don’t underestimate the effect of a block accent shade in a modern scheme.
 A bright pink coffee table or orange designer chair can turn your grey living room scheme into something extraordinary.
 But if you’re not quite so brave, worry not.
 Keep accent shades for accessories rather than furniture.